Union alleges Amazon pressured workers as it seeks to set aside warehouse vote

 The union said it would file objections when it lost the high-profile vote April 9, a lopsided defeat in which 1,798 workers opposed unionization and 738 supported it.
 That margin of victory left another 505 ballots uncounted because they would not have changed the outcome.

-The RWDSU alleged Amazon’s tactics in the election “constitute conduct which prevented a free and uncoerced exercise of choice by the employees,” adding the actions “constitute grounds to set the election aside.”
+The RWDSU alleged Amazon’s tactics in the election “constitute conduct which prevented a free and uncoerced exercise of choice by the employees,” adding that the actions “constitute grounds to set the election aside.”

 Amazon spokeswoman Heather Knox questioned the RWDSU’s challenge in the aftermath of the Bessemer staff overwhelmingly opposing unionization.